Minsheng Bank tells the story of Beijing's credit worries

 As the products grew to around $1 trillion in circulation, the central bank began to fret that some were impossible to track, while others promised double digit returns through sketchy investments.

-Other worries -- including product defaults -- surfaced, prompting regulatory action that failed to quell the growth [ID:nL3N0CJ7CR].
+Other worries -- including product defaults -- surfaced, prompting regulatory action that failed to quell the growth .

 Furthermore, banks were using short-term cash to help manage payouts of the products, creating a dangerous mis-match of short and long-term liabilities.